Skip to main content

 Culture of cooperation and openness

-Another crucial aspect of the asset management director is fostering a culture of cooperation and understanding.
+Another crucial aspect of the Director of Asset Management is fostering a culture of cooperation and understanding.
 Within organizations, project and management departments can often operate as separate entities, each with their own goals and interests.
-As director of asset management, I try to bridge this gap by creating an atmosphere of trust and openness.
-This can be done by organizing joint meetings, workshops and work sessions in which both teams get to know each other and understand each other's perspectives.
+As Director of Asset Management, I tried to bridge this gap by creating an atmosphere of trust and openness.
+This can be done by organizing joint meetings, workshops and working sessions in which both teams get to know each other and understand each other's perspectives.

 At Dunea, I have seen how effective this can be.
 By proactively promoting collaboration and bringing teams closer together, a stronger bond is created between departments.
 This not only reduces friction but also increases the team's problem-solving ability.
 Collaboration is the key to success in any organization, especially when dealing with complex, long-term projects such as in the energy sector.